Marathon Training: What Is Zone 4 / Threshold?

 What Is Zone 4 Running?

 Zone 4 is your threshold zone.
 It sits just below VO2 max and pushes you to hold a hard pace without losing control.
-It is challenging but manageable and it improves your body’s ability to process lactate during high-output running.
+It is challenging but still manageable which makes it the place where you learn to run strong without slipping into exhaustion.
+This zone develops the ability to stay composed when intensity rises and teaches your body to handle sustained pressure with efficient form and steady breathing.
+During this phase, lactate accumulation continues to increase to the point where it is around one’s lactate threshold.

 Zone 4 Defined: